nhi-huynh/RAD-rails-courses-app/README.md

 Create/edit/update Categories, Locations, Courses and Coordinators

-###This web application achieves all the requirements for the DI stage (EXCEPT the Upload Avatar function)
+###This web application achieves all the requirements for the 80+ stage (EXCEPT the Upload Avatar function)
-Friendly redirection for wrong URLs
+Friendly redirection for wrong URLs (only works in local machine, won't work in the Heroku app)

 Unauthorised people cannot enter the Course Editing pages

 A fully functioning Admin Dashboard to manage courses and coordinators

-###This web application has not attempted any of the requirements for the HD stage.
+###This web application has not attempted any of the requirements for the 90+ stage.

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems:

-$ bundle install --without production
+$ bundle install

 $ bundle update